Nandina – the Sacred Bamboo

 – No pests, and not eaten by rabbits or deer

 – Good drought resistance

 The changing color of the foliage are the main feature of these plants.
 It is this that makes it so useful, as colored foliage lasts so much longer than flowers do, and brings brightness and interest for months at a time.
-Depending on the variety you grow, this color is usually in spring, when the new growth is often bright red in color, or alternatively lime-green, and in fall, when the leaves turn intense shades of red, scarlet and orange.
+Depending on the variety you grow, this color usually appears in spring, when the new growth is often bright red in color, or alternatively lime-green.
+In fall, the leaves turn intense shades of red, scarlet and orange.
 These colors are as powerful as those of typical fall trees like maple or oak, and bring intense color to shady corners of your garden.

 Using Sacred Bamboo on Your Property

 Most plants have a preference for sun or shade, and only grow well when giving the ‘right’ conditions.
 In contrast, Nandina is a very adaptable plant, that grows well in full sun, but also grows well in partial shade and even in full shade.
 Because it does grow in full shade, it is often seen as only useful for filling those dark corners of the garden where nothing else will grow.
 While that certainly is a great use for this plant, it is beautiful and interesting enough to be used in brighter spots, where it will also perform at its best, and show the strongest foliage colors.

 It is as a foliage plant that Sacred Bamboo stands out.
 Each leaf is divided into many, many segments, creating a cloud of small leaflets that surrounds the stems.
 Use it as a specimen among other plants, or in groups to fill areas of your garden.
 Smaller varieties are great choices for an informal border to a bed of larger plants, or to fill a narrow space between a wall and a path or driveway.